Volunteer in the South Pacific and take part in volunteer work that’s designed to address the needs of local communities.

 We hold our volunteers to the highest ethical standard, meaning that you can volunteer abroad, confident that you are making a genuine positive change in the South Pacific.
 As champions of responsible volunteer travel, we follow an eight point checklist for all projects, including volunteer trips to the South Pacific Islands.

-Our Samoa and Fiji projects involve working with children and wildlife.
+Our Fiji projects involve working with children and wildlife.
 These adhere to a strict code of conduct, to ensure the welfare of all involved.

 Do we offer short term volunteer opportunities in the South Pacific?